bevacqua/proposal-undefined-coalescing-operator/readme.markdown

 ## Limitations

 C# coalesces `null`, they however don't have a concept for `undefined`.
 In JavaScript `null` is often treated as interchangeable with `undefined`, but sometimes it's not.

+Default values in JavaScript function parameters or while destructuring don't consider `null` to be a missing value, and thus logic and the principle of least surprise dictate the Undefined Coalescing Operator shouldn't either.

 Under the current proposal, `null` is not covered by the Undefined Coalescing Operator, and `left === null ? right : left` should still be used for this case.